Resources for Students

 - Submit documentation.

-- Discuss eligible accommodations.
+- Discuss eligible accommodations with SDS.

 - Sign permission to inform university personnel.